Rocky Point State Park: Acquisition for public use

 The City of Warwick purchased 41 acres with state and federal funding in 2007, taking the title in August 2008.
 Rocky Point reopened to the public in June 2011, with a freshly paved walking path along the shore.
-Then-mayor of Warwick, Scott Avedisian, remarked that it was the first time in 80 years that an acre of shoreline was opened in the city for public use.
+Warwick mayor Scott Avedisian remarked that it was the first time in 80 years that an acre of shoreline was opened in the city for public use.

-On election day in 2010, Rhode Island introduced a ballot measure to purchase the remaining 83 acres in and around the site, combining it with the 41 already owned in order to establish it as a state park.
-The measure passed by a vote ratio of nearly 2:1.
-The purchase was approved by the Small Business Administration in September 2012 and the last portion of land transferred to the state in March 2013.
+Rhode Island introduced a ballot measure in 2010 to purchase the remaining 83 acres around the site, combining it with the 41 already owned in order to establish it as a state park.
+The measure passed by nearly 2:1.
+The purchase was approved by the Small Business Administration in September 2012, and the last portion of land was transferred to the state in March 2013.

-The remaining buildings, including the Shore Dinner Hall, were demolished in summer 2014.
-Once completed, the space was cleaned, developed, and finally reopened as a state park on October 25, 2014.
+The remaining buildings were demolished in summer 2014, including the Shore Dinner Hall.
+The space was then cleaned and developed, and it reopened as a state park on October 25, 2014.

 Description

 Rocky Point is a passive use area, with most of the former amusement park now open space.
-A few structures from the amusement park remain, including the circa 1906 Circle Swing ride tower; the upper and lower stations and support towers from the Skyliner gondola ride; ruins of an old water tank; and a large arch by the entrance.
-The arch, which was originally one of 11 “Peace Through Understanding” arches for the 1964/65 World's Fair in Flushing, Queens, NY, was subsequently moved to Rocky Point in 1966, and underwent restoration in 2016.
-In the summer the park screens movies on its lawn and hosts a 5K run.
+A few structures remain from the amusement park, including the 1906 Circle Swing ride tower, the upper and lower stations and support towers from the Skyliner gondola ride, ruins of an old water tank, and a large arch by the entrance.
+The arch was one of 11 “Peace Through Understanding” arches at the 1964 World's Fair in Flushing, Queens, New York; it was moved to Rocky Point in 1966 and underwent restoration in 2016.
+In the summer, the park screens movies on its lawn and hosts a 5K run.
 In 2017 and 2018, the state park hosted Food Truck Nights.
-A large public fishing pier was opened in July 2020.
+A large public fishing pier was opened in July 2020, which is the only deep-water fishing pier in the bay.